hoffmangroup/ComputationalHiC/README.md

-# Computational Hi-C - Computational prediction of chromatin long-range interactions #
+# ComputationalHiC - Machine learning prediction of chromatin long-range interactions #

-Computational Hi-C: Siamese neural networks for prediction of cell type specific long-range interactions in chromatin from only DNase datasets
+ComputationalHiC: Siamese neural networks for prediction of cell type specific long-range interactions in chromatin from only DNase datasets

 ## Summary ##